-Gad Kadosh is a young, intensely engaging Israeli conductor with a keen musical mind.
+Gad Kadosh is a young, intensely engaging conductor with a keen musical mind.
 Currently working as second Kapellmeister and assistant conductor at Theater Heidelberg, Gad received the first prize in the MDR Conducting Competition (MDR Symphony Orchestra, Leipzig), in 2011.
 He was then selected by Bernard Haitink as one of seven candidates to take part in his 2012 Conducting Masterclass in Lucerne with the Lucerne Festival Strings.

 Journalist Jessica Duchen writes: “I first encountered Gad Kadosh at Bernard Haitink’s Lucerne Festival Academy masterclasses and was immediately impressed with his sensitivity, intelligence and intense musicality.
 When he took the podium the music seemed to flow naturally out of the orchestra; he allowed the piece to speak for itself.
 I hope we will hear a lot more of him in the future.”

-In Heidelberg he has conducted Tosca (Puccini) and Die Fledermaus (Strauss), and in Hildesheim works such as Don Pasquale (Donizetti), Eugene Onegin (Tchaikovsky), Das Land des Lächelns (Lehár) and Ein Walzertraum (Oscar Straus).
+In Heidelberg he has conducted Cosi fan tutte (Mozart), Tosca (Puccini), Un ballo in maschera (Verdi), La Traviata (Verdi) and Die Fledemaus (Strauss); in Hildesheim Don Pasquale (Donizetti), Eugene Onegin (Tchaikovsky), Das Land des Lächelns (Lehár) and Ein Walzertraum (Oscar Straus).